-Iron deficiency anemia is a condition in which there are insufficient red blood cells in the body due to a lack of iron.
-In some cases, iron deficiency anemia can be genetic, as alterations in a person’s genetic code can pass to their child.
+Iron deficiency anemia occurs when there are insufficient red blood cells due to a lack of iron.
+In some cases, iron deficiency anemia can be genetic, as people can pass genetic variations onto their child.

 The common causes of iron deficiency anemia include dietary factors, blood loss, and underlying health conditions.

 When doctors diagnose iron deficiency anemia, they will confirm the cause so that they can determine the best course of treatment.

 Read more to learn about the link between genetics and iron deficiency anemia.